puszt/SoftwareAssignment/README.md

 # Bishops application

-This is an Apache Maven 3 project that I madeas an Assignment.
+This is an Apache Maven 3 project that I made as an Assignment.

 # Rules
 The rules are simple, at the start of the game, 4 black bishops are placed on the top, and 4 white bishops are placed on the bottom of a 4-by-5 chessboard.